Mid-Market Manufacturing ERP Software Selection Guide 2026

 - John Hannan

-Every vendor says they are a great fit for your, or any, factory
+Every vendor says they are a great fit for your factory, or any other factory

 Every “Top 10 Manufacturing ERP Systems” list looks the same

-How do BOMs and routings behave in the real world
+How do Bill of Materials (BOMs) and routings behave in the real world?

-For Essex Finishing, leadership knew they needed to get off QuickBooks, but the make‑or‑break requirement wasn’t “modern UI” or “cloud ERP.”
-It was the ability to configure thousands of wood flooring combinations – thickness, widths, grades, bundle sizes, and finishes – and tie that into real inventory and production planning.
+For Essex Finishing, leadership knew they needed to get off QuickBooks, but the make‑or‑break requirement wasn’t a modern user interface (UI) or cloud ERP.
+It was the ability to configure thousands of wood flooring combinations across thickness, widths, grades, bundle sizes, and finishes, and tie that into real inventory and production planning.
 We built the selection around that constraint, then negotiated a five‑year deal for a platform that could actually run the business and support adding a second warehouse later.

-Then with eLoghomes, there wasn’t even an ERP system in place – just Word, Excel, and limited QuickBooks.
+For eLoghomes, there was not previously an ERP system in place.
+They ran their business using Word, Excel, and limited QuickBooks.
 Almost every order was a heavily customized log‑home model.
-The real problem wasn’t “no ERP,” it was that tribal knowledge about the quote‑to‑ship process lived in people’s heads, not in a map the system could support.
+The real problem was not that there was no ERP, it was that tribal knowledge about the quote‑to‑ship process lived in people’s heads, not in a map the system could support.
 The first step was documenting that order flow and turning it into ERP requirements.

-2. Turn routings, WIP, quality, and costing into requirements you can score
+Turn routings, WIP, quality, and costing into measurable requirements you can score

-A phrase I use with clients a lot is that requirements are not throw‑away.
-If you do selection properly, those same requirements become the backbone for configuration, testing, and training later.
+Requirements are not a one-time exercise.
+When selection is done well, the same requirements become the backbone for configuration, testing, and training later.

-For manufacturing ERP, that requirements set needs to tackle at least:
+For manufacturing ERP, that requirements set should cover at least:

 Routings and operations

-Setup vs run vs cleanup – how you want labor to post
+Setup vs run vs cleanup and how labor should post

-Outside processing – who owns WIP, who owns cost at each step
+Outside processing and ownership of WIP and cost at each step

-Rework loops – can you send a job backward without breaking everything
+Rework loops and whether a job can move backward without breaking controls

 WIP patterns

-Partial completions – how often and by whom
+Partial completions and who records them, how often

-Multiple WIP locations – floor, staging, subcontract, quarantine
+Multiple WIP locations including floor, staging, subcontract, quarantine

 Quality